hogeschool/basecamp/week05/bc-w05-python-tutorial.md

 3. Break the Problem into Subtasks:
 	- To make the solution modular and manageable, break it down into smaller subtasks:
-		- Calculate the Distance: Use the Euclidean distance formula to measure how far an ambulance is from the incident location:
+		- Calculate the Distance: Use the given function to measure how far an ambulance is from the incident location.
+		- **For curious minds**: This function is implementing distance between two points using this formula
 $d = \sqrt{(x_2 - x_1)^2 + (y_2 - y_1)^2}$
 		- Implement a function that takes two coordinates and returns the computed distance.
 	-	Find the Closest Available Ambulance